tzaranek/SpeechV/README.md

-**Move**: Moves the SpeechV GUI to the opposite corner **Launch <application>**: Attempts to launch the given application X **Focus <application>**: Focuses on the given open applciation X **Copy**: Copy the highlighted data
+**Move**: Moves the SpeechV GUI to the opposite corner **Launch <application>**: Attempts to launch the given application X **Focus <application>**: Focuses on the given open applciation X **Terminate: Closes the current application without saving or confirming **Copy**: Copy the highlighted data
 **Paste**: Paste the data in the clipboard